*School of Performing Arts; other degrees housed in the School of Music

 Amy Baker – Jazz, Tap, Music Theatre Dance

 Dr. Michael Hanawalt - Choral/Opera Preparation

 WSU produces two main stage operas and two main stage musicals per year, fully staged with orchestra.
 Operas are performed in the original language with titles.
 Repertory is selected to expose students to a broad range of styles, from standard works to lesser-known fare (see productions list), and to showcase those students currently enrolled.
-Other performance opportunities include Second Stage productions of musicals, Opera Lab, Musical Theatre Scene Study, and numerous master classes, recitals and concerts.
+Other performance opportunities include Second Stage productions of musicals, Acting for Singers, Opera Lab, Musical Theatre Scene Study, and numerous master classes, recitals and concerts.
 Vocal Performance majors and Music Theatre majors are encouraged to audition for roles in all productions.

 During the summer, WSU offers a 4 week study abroad program in Lucca, Italy, Canta in Italia www.cantainitalia.wichita.edu After a month of immersive study in voice and language, students perform 2 concerts of opera scenes and arias.

 Beatrice et Benedict and La Clemenza di Tito

 Samuel Ramey (currently in residence) played Olin Blitch; the Commendatore.

 Alan Held (current faculty) Master Class and Recital